COVID-19 travel curbs against Chinese visitors 'discriminatory': State media

 Global spending by Chinese visitors was worth more than US$250 billion a year before the pandemic.

-The United States have raised concerns about potential mutations of the virus as it sweeps through the world's most populous country, as well as over China's data transparency.
+The United States has raised concerns about potential mutations of the virus as it sweeps through the world's most populous country, as well as over China's data transparency.

-The US Center for Disease Control and Prevention is considering sampling wastewater from international aircraft to track any emerging new variants, the agency told Reuters.
+The US Centers for Disease Control and Prevention is considering sampling wastewater from international aircraft to track any emerging new variants, the agency told Reuters.

 China's official death toll of 5,247 since the pandemic began compares with more than 1 million deaths in the United States.
 Chinese-ruled Hong Kong, a city of 7.4 million, has reported more than 11,000 deaths.